kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Destination Path

 The first 4 should be self-explanatory and are all related to the application you want to "package" and deploy with SCCM.
 I'll cover the Software ID tag later in this blogpost.
+(See the animated gif in the beginning of the blogpost for a demo)

 ![alt]({{ site.url }}{{ site.baseurl }}/images/PSAppGui.PNG)